Ir para o conteúdo

 Remarks

-The default location is "%APPDATA%\ActOn Data Provider\OAuthSettings.txt" with %APPDATA% set to the user's configuration directory.
-The default values are
+The default OAuth setting location is %APPDATA%\ActOn Data Provider\OAuthSettings.txt, with %APPDATA% set to the user's configuration directory.

 CallbackURL